 Martha Stewart has this top tip, '... wait until October when the queen insect has left and the workers have died.
 At that time, if nests are aboveground and hang from trees or houses, you can dislodge them with the spray from a hose.
 If the nests are in the ground or inside a wall, you can dig them up or out.'

 1. If there's any sign of allergy, such as swelling of the face or difficulty breathing, seek immediate medical treatment.

 2. Wash the sting with soap and water

 3. Apply an ice pack or cold compress for 10 minutes

 5. Avoid itching or scratching

 Natural stuff not worked?
 Perhaps it's time to bring in the big guns.
-There are loads of chemical sprays available to kill wasps, and foams design to be sprayed directly into nests.
+There are loads of chemical sprays available to kill wasps and flies, and foams design to be sprayed directly into nests.

 The foam will act to kill any wasps returning to the nest as well.
-Never apply while standing underneath the nest, and apply in lat evening, when the wasps are inside the nest.
+Never apply while standing underneath the nest, and apply in late evening, when the wasps are inside the nest.

 Warning: Always wear protective clothing, especially on your face and hands.